-Stretching for 3 km (2 miles) along the seafront, from the marina to Larnaca’s Crusader fort, Finikoudes Beach is one of the island’s favourite promenades.
+Stretching for 600m along the seafront, from the marina to Larnaca’s Crusader fort, Finikoudes Beach is one of the island’s favourite promenades.
 Visitors stroll beneath the palm trees, pausing at local seafood restaurants or sunbathing on the sand.
-Inland are fascinating museums, including the impressive Pierides Museum, housing one of the largest private collections in Cyprus.
+Inland are fascinating museums, including the impressive Pierides Museum, the nation’s oldest private cultural museum.

 Escape to the Akamas Peninsula

 With its rugged unspoiled landscape and sandy bays, the Akamas Peninsula is a wonderful place to escape and be at one with nature.
 Rough dirt roads run around the isthmus from the harbour at Agios Georgios, north of Paphos, to Chrysochou Bay near Polis.
 The peninsula is home to many species of birds and flowers and rare sea turtles nest here every summer.

 Cyprus was the legendary birthplace of Aphrodite, ancient Greek goddess of love, and this miraculous event has been mapped to Petra tou Romiou (Rock of Aphrodite), a dramatic marble outcrop rising from the turquoise ocean between Limassol and Paphos.
 Nearby are the imposing ruins of the Temple of Aphrodite, marking the site of the ancient city of Palaipafos.

 Find silence and sand on the Karpaz Peninsula

 The most untouched quarter of North Cyprus, the scenic Karpaz peninsula juts east towards Turkey, fringed by some of the most unspoiled beaches on the island, most of which see more nesting sea turtles than tourists.
 Beyond, at the very tip of the peninsula is the splendidly isolated Orthodox monastery of Apostolos Andreas.